Nasiriyah Airport: Operation Night Harvest

 Operation Night Harvest was the uncovering of abandoned aircraft at Tallil AB.
 United States forces found a large junkyard of derelict Iraqi aircraft.

 Civilian use

 The airfield is served by two main runways measuring 12,000 and 9,700 feet.
 A modern air traffic control tower was completed in March 2010 to further increase the airfield's capabilities.
 An instrument landing system was installed to provide CAT 1 service to the 30R approach and was planned to be operational by the end of April 2010.
 The airfield lighting system was also upgraded as part of the airfield modernization program.

 Airlines and destinations

-Previously, the airport serves scheduled domestic flights to Baghdad, Basra and Najaf and it also serves international flights to Iran. which was operated by Iraqi Airways but unfortunately it was discontinued years later.
+Previously, the airport served scheduled domestic flights to Baghdad, Basra and Najaf, and it also served international flights to Iran, which were operated by Iraqi Airways.